Wilbur Chocolate Company: Wilbur Chocolate Candy Store and Museum

-Wilbur Factory Closure & Redevelopment
+Wilbur factory closure and redevelopment

-In January 2016, Cargill stopped chocolate production at this historic landmark and laid off approximately 130 Wilbur employees.
-This officially ended Wilbur's celebrated 125-year-old tradition of chocolate-making at this site.
+In January 2016, Cargill stopped chocolate production at its historic factory and laid off approximately 130 Wilbur employees.
+This officially ended Wilbur's 125 years of chocolate-making at this site.
 According to an announcement on October 29, 2015, Cargill would "close its plant in Lititz, Penn., on Broad Street and shift production of these offerings to Cargill’s other, more modern and efficient plants in Mount Joy, Lititz (West Lincoln Avenue) and Hazleton, Penn.; Milwaukee; and Ontario, Canada."

 The closed factory was redeveloped into 25 condos and a hotel.
 The Market at Wilbur, Blackworth Live Fire Grill, a restaurant opened August 2019, while the Wilbur Lititz, a Tapestry Collection hotel by Hilton, opened September 2019.

 In December 2023, The Market at Wilbur was closed to make room for a new restaurant, owned by Blackworth Live Fire Grill.
 However, financial turmoil has disrupted these plans, leading the community to wonder what's next for the Wilbur Factory.